ShabadOS/infrastructure/README.md

 Networking resources such as shared virtual networks, subnets, and assignments are defined here.

+### Logging

+Logging Analytics workspace for Azure and any other logging setup resources.

 ### Cluster

 The kubernetes cluster for the environment is defined here.
 This module also exports a reusable kubeconfig and provider.